Skip to content

 A matched bet is a bookmaker back price set against an exchange lay price.
 Pairing them means lining up the right exchange market and lay price for each bookmaker offer.

-Raw feeds stop short of this — they hand you the prices and let you pair them.
+Raw feeds stop short of this.
+They hand you the prices and let you pair them.
 An oddsmatcher-ready feed returns the pair as one row.

 This is the number a matched bettor sorts on.
 If the feed does not compute it, you are building the maths yourself.